 }

-// Polling status — transaction passes through PENDING_APPROVAL → APPROVED → BROADCASTING → DONE
+// Polling status — transaction goes through PENDING_APPROVAL → APPROVED → BROADCASTING → DONE

 async function waitForTransaction(